mattrussi/gitlab-com-runbooks/docs/web/rails-middleware-path-traversal.md

 In case of an incident with this middleware, look at:

 * The two `Middleware check path traversal *` dashboards in the `Rails` components panel for the current performance.
 It is available in the [web: Overview](https://dashboards.gitlab.net/d/web-main/web-overview?orgId=1).
-  * The first dashboard will show the executions rate.
+  * The [`Middleware check path traversal executions rate` chart](https://dashboards.gitlab.net/d/web-main/web3a-overview?orgId=1&viewPanel=panel-132) will show the executions rate.
-  * The second dashboard is an Apdex chart on the execution time with a threshold of `1 ms`.
+  * The [`Middleware check path traversal execution time Apdex` chart](https://dashboards.gitlab.net/d/web-main/web3a-overview?orgId=1&viewPanel=panel-133) is an Apdex chart on the execution time with a threshold of `1 ms`.
   * Each dashboard will show two lines: one for rejected request and one for accepted requests.
 * [Kibana logs](https://log.gprd.gitlab.net/app/r/s/8bYSz) for a detailed report on requests detected as attempts.